-Q. Can I take MBA courses without taking the GMAT?
+- Q. Can I take MBA courses without taking the GMAT/GRE?

-Q. How should I prepare for the GMAT?
+- Q. How should I prepare for the GMAT/GRE?

 Some students prefer to have a test preparation course to help them study.
 Currently these range from about $400 to $1,400 and usually more cost results in more individualized attention.
-Several that can be found in the San Diego area include:
+Several test preparation locations can be found in the San Diego area which includes:

 GMAC, the company that runs the GMAT test, also has an on-line tutorial that is available to you once you register at their website.
 Most students have found that the on-line tutorial is inadequate on its own to prepare well for the test.